avalcarcel9/rtapas/README.md

 **Description**:

-This function takes a probability map for a single subject and predicts the subject specific threshold to apply based on the TAPAS model generated from \`tapas\_train\`\`.
-The function will return a list of objects including the TAPAS predicted subject-specific threshold, the lesion mask produced from applying this threshold, as well as the lesion mask produced from using the group threshold.
+This function takes a probability map for a single subject and predicts the subject-specific threshold to apply based on the TAPAS model generated from `tapas_train`.
+The function will return a `list` of objects including the TAPAS predicted subject-specific threshold, the lesion mask produced from applying this threshold, and the lesion mask produced from using the group threshold.

 **Usage**:

-  - `pmap` A `character` file path to probability map images or an object of class `nifti`.
+  - `pmap` A `character` file path to a probability map image or an object of class `nifti`.
-  - `model` The TAPAS model fit from `tapas_train`` of class`gam\`.
+  - `model` The TAPAS model fit from `tapas_train` of class `gam`.
 This model will be used to make subject-specific threshold predictions.
-  - `clamp` A `logical` object that is `TRUE` by default.
+  - `clamp` A `logical` object set to `TRUE` by default.
 This setting uses the clamped subject-specific threshold prediction rather than the prediction fit by the TAPAS `model`.
-This only applied to volumes exceeding those at the 10th and 90th percentile calculated using the training data.
+This only applies to volumes exceeding those at the 10th and 90th percentile calculated using the training data.
 Using the clamp data avoids extrapolation when the naive volume estimate falls in the tails of the TAPAS model.
 If `FALSE` then the the TAPAS `model` predicted threshold will be used for segmentation rather than the clamped threshold.
-The clamping method was used in published work.
   - `k` The minimum number of voxels for a cluster/component.
-Passed to `label_mask`.
-Segmentation clusters of size less than k are removed from the mask, volume estimation, the and Sørensen’s–Dice coefficient (DSC) calculation.
+Passed to `extrantsr::label_mask`.
+Segmentation clusters of size less than k are removed from the mask, volume estimation, and Sørensen’s–Dice coefficient (DSC) calculation.
   - `verbose` A `logical` argument to print messages.
 Set to `TRUE` by default.